qteatime/kate/README.md

 ## Cartridges and runtime

 Kate games are packaged as a single `.kart` binary file.
-This file contains something that can run in a webbrowser, a specification of which runtime it needs to use, some meta-data, and a set of arbitrary files in a read-only file-system.
-In that sense, it's much like a `.tar` or `.zip` file, just without compression and with some additional meta-data for the console.
+This file contains something that can run in a webbrowser, a specification of which runtime it needs to use, some meta-data, and a set of files in a read-only file-system.
+In that sense, it's much like a `.zip` file, just without compression and with some additional meta-data for the console.

 Currently the only supported runtime is `Web Archive`, which means you provide an HTML entry point and Kate will display that page in the console in a [fully sandboxed IFrame](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox) with JavaScript support.